evinism/mistql/README.md

-# MilliEQL
+# beakerql

 ## A miniature embeddable query language for JSON-like structures

-MilliEQL is a miniature query language built for embedding within applications.
+`beakerql` is a miniature query language built for embedding within applications.
 It supports logic for querying and manipulating JSON-like data in a simple manner.

-MilliEQL is built from the ground up to be extremely lightweight.
+Beaker is built from the ground up to be extremely lightweight.
 At ~3.5kb gzipped, it can be included in even extremely size-sensitive frontends.

 ## Motivation